r4plh/videoEra/sound/sound-physics-and-perception-guide.md

 - Determines the pitch that we perceive
 - When we say a note is "440 Hz," we are referring to its fundamental frequency
 - Because it's the most dominant part of the sound, its repetition rate defines the overall Period (T) of the entire complex wave (T = 1/f₀)
+- This is the "prime" frequency that both our brain and measurement algorithms lock onto

 ### The Harmonics (Overtones)
 - A series of higher, quieter frequencies that are perfect integer multiples of the fundamental (2f₀, 3f₀, 4f₀, etc.)